xari/xari-dev/content/blog/horizontal-bar-plot/index.md

 bars.attr("fill", "#00AFDB").style("stroke", "#000")
 ```

-> "There you are! —Mystery Gang
+> "There you are! — D3 Mystery Gang

 ![Styled](./styled.svg)

-> "And we would've gotten away with it too, if it weren't for you meddling D3 kids!" —Bars
+> "And we would've gotten away with it too, if it weren't for you meddling D3 kids!" — Bars

 Positioning those bars is a breeze, thanks to `scaleY()`.
 Just plug in `data.name`, and that's it!